Abdul Razak Baginda: Early life and career

 Baginda is the son of the National Welfare and Social Development Council chairman Dr Abdullah Malim Baginda and Rohana Abdullah.
 He graduated with a bachelor's degree in politics and government from City Polytechnic, London in 1982.
 He continued to study and gained a master's degree in War Studies at King's College London in 1984.
 He subsequently began a D. Phil in International Relations at Trinity College, Oxford, which he successfully completed.

 In 1988, Baginda joined the Malaysian Armed Forces Defense College as a lecturer and eventually as the head of strategic studies.
 In 1993, he formed a think tank called the Malaysian Strategic Research Centre, which is based in Kuala Lumpur.
 It is responsible for the publication of many books on topics that include international relations.
 They regularly organise seminars on myriad local and international issues.
 He is also known to be an adviser to Najib Razak.

-International career

-In June 2022, he took part in the Maurice Revello Tournament in France with Ghana.